 You have to look much harder to find single track roads in Scotland than used to be the case: but they're still there.
 As you travel further north and west, and in particular on Scotland's islands, you will sooner or later find yourself on a road too narrow to pass the vehicle coming the other way towards you.

 Driving these roads requires thought and concentration.
-There are usually plenty of passing places (but they can get fewer and further between on more minor roads), and these are usually, but not always, marked with one of the signs shown on the left or with the striped pole also shown.
+There are usually plenty of passing places (but they can get fewer and further between on more minor roads), and these are usually, but not always, marked with one of the signs shown on this page or with the striped pole also shown.
 But unless you want to make yourself very unpopular, remember that these are passing and not parking places.